 Virtual Event

 Virtual Events are online events, thus, they don’t have a physical location.
-They usually require streaming services or video conferencing technology, which provides a simple and convenient way for event organizers to engage with their audience.
+Therefore, they usually require streaming services or video conferencing technology, which provides a simple and convenient way for event organizers to engage with their audience.

 Waiting List